Rohitsuper69/BookEnthus/README.md

 # BookEnthus
-A social mdeia website to write and manage book reviews.
+A social media website to write and manage book reviews.
 To read book section is also available.
 For enhancing experience a dictionary is also available along with looking online for books.
 User can also read reviews of other users in the webiste.
 .Hence the website is full package for reading enthusiasts

 ## Tech Stack